BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-csunitdesign.md

 info:
   goals:
+    - To design a unit according to the UbD framework
-    - To develop a unit of lessons that incorporate various modalities, including kinesthetic, flipped-classroom, and POGIL
+    - To develop a unit of lessons that incorporate various modalities, such as kinesthetic and POGIL
     - To synthesize multiple modalities for Universal Design for Learning
+  guidingquestions:
+    - "In what ways could this lesson plan be improved to promote inclusivity and the 12 pedagogical principles?"
+    - "Adapt your lightning talk topic into a unit plan with lessons using this template."

 tags:
   - udl
   - ubd